PolskiGlizda/PolskiGlizda/README.md

 #### About me
 I'm intermediate C programmer and I'm working on my GoLang skills.
 My main focus are desktop applications but I also want to learn about web development.

-#### What can you find here
-As for now mainly configuration files(dotfiles) which can show you how my workflow works but in the future I hope you'll find here some interesting projects.

-#### What am I working on
-Right now I work on a Setting app for [Hyprland](https://github.com/hyprwm/Hyprland) but it's still in very early work in progress and I'll publish it here when at least alpha version will be ready for realise.
-As for my other projects you can check [weather](https://github.com/PolskiGlizda/weather) witch is my work in progress weather station using OpenMeteoAPI using typescript as part of learning web development in node.js(maybe someday I'll rewrite it using other technologies).
-Other than that I'm looking forward to help in some Open-source projects.